 When a department sponsors an event or program on campus, the department, as producer of the activity, agrees to absorb all insurance liability associated with the event or program.

 CCNY requires all external (non-affiliated) groups, organizations, and individuals who are utilizing space at CCNY to provide insurance documentation.
-A complete list of CCNY's insurance requirements is available here, or by contacting the Event Management Office at 212-650-6400.
+A complete list of CCNY's insurance requirements is available here, or you may click this link to download the PDF.

 TICKETS AND MARKETING MATERIALS